mlblbc/file_organization/README.md

-# file_organization
+# File Organization

-This is a python script to organize files in a specific folder
+###This is a python script to organize files in a specific folder